 What AI Can and Can’t Do for Your Pinterest Strategy

-Let’s be clear about this upfront because there’s a lot of hype around AI tools right now.
+Before you build an AI powered Pinterest routine, be clear about what AI is and isn’t good at — there’s a lot of hype around these tools right now.

 - Drafting pin titles quickly from a keyword and topic